Our Denali National Park Micro Wedding: Choosing Small, Meaningful, and Intentional

 Our Alaska Micro Wedding

-When Max and I started planning our wedding, we knew almost immediately that a big, traditional wedding wasn’t what we wanted.
-We didn’t care about ballrooms or endless guest lists.
-What mattered most was creating a day that felt like us - a day where we could spend real time with our families, honor the place where our story began, and weave in little details from our love story along the way.
+When Max and I started planning our wedding, we knew almost immediately that a big, traditional celebration wasn’t what we wanted.
+We didn’t care about ballrooms, packed timelines, or endless guest lists.
+What mattered most was creating a day that felt deeply personal, grounded, and true to us.
+We wanted time.
+Space.
+Presence.
+A wedding that allowed us to actually be with the people we love in a place that means everything to us.

-For almost all of our guests, our wedding was their very first trip to Alaska, which made it even more meaningful.
-Alaska is where we met and where our love has grown, and we wanted our families to experience the beauty and wildness of this place we call home.
-From the moment they arrived, our hope was that they didn’t just come for a wedding, but for a true Alaskan adventure.
+For nearly all of our guests, our wedding was their very first trip to Alaska, which made the experience even more meaningful.
+Alaska is where we met and where our relationship has grown, and inviting our families here felt like inviting them into our story.
+From the moment they arrived, our hope was that they didn’t just attend a wedding, but experienced a true Alaskan weekend filled with connection, nature, and quiet moments together.

 Why We Chose Small & Intentional

-Throughout the day, we made sure pieces of our story were woven into the details.
-Max created seasonal bouquets, we included nods to our shared hobbies, and tucked in inside jokes that made us smile.
-Nothing was chosen because we felt obligated; every part of the day had purpose and meaning.
+We also made sure our story was woven into the details.
+Max created seasonal floral arrangements, we included nods to our shared hobbies, and tucked in small inside jokes that made us smile.
+Nothing was included out of obligation.
+Every element had purpose and meaning.

-Max and I stayed at a friend’s cozy cabin, the Denali Joy Cabin by Raining Joy Arts on Airbnb.
-It became a really special part of the weekend for us.
-I got ready there with my friends on the morning of the wedding, and later it was our quiet retreat once the celebrations were over.
-Having that space to ourselves balanced beautifully with the joy of being surrounded by loved ones at the lodge.
+For the weekend, Max and I stayed at a friend’s cozy Airbnb, the Denali Joy Cabin by Raining Joy Arts.
+It became a special part of the experience in its own way.
+I got ready there with close friends on the morning of the wedding, and afterward it became our quiet retreat once the celebrations ended.
+Having a peaceful place to land balanced beautifully with the joy and energy of celebrating with loved ones at the lodge.

 Standing in front of the Denali Joy Cabin in Healy, Alaska—our cozy Airbnb stay during our wedding weekend near Denali National Park.